nadpierre/telco-churn-classification-project/README.md

 ## Exploratory Data Analysis (EDA)
 The following questions are answered in this project:
-* What is the overall count of churn value?
+* What is the distribution of churn value?
-* What is the percentage of male vs. female by churn value?
+* What is the count of male vs. female by churn value?
-* What is the churn value count by contract type?
+* What is the mean churn value count by contract type?
 * Is there a relationship between churn value and monthly charges?
 * What's the most popular payment method?
 * Do more people enroll in device protection?
-* What is the percentage of people who go paperless?
+* Do most people go paperless?
 * What are the top 5 reasons why customers churn?
 * What is the most correlated factor to churn value?